 Photos are taken during my stay at Grand Margherita in Kuching City

 I enjoyed staying at Grand Margherita because of its ideal location next to the Sarawak River.
 In the evening I explored all the neighbourhood on foot.
 There are plenty of budget hotels located with half a kilometre of Grand Margherita.
 Exploring Jalan Abell and Jalan Padungan.
 There is plenty of mid-range and budget accommodation available in this part of the city with easy access to cheap cafes and restaurants.

 The shopping centre adjacent to the hotel has a number of cafes, stores, book shops and salons.
 Places to eat in the vicinity of Grand Margherita include

 Jalan Padungan is quite popular for a mix of Asian and Malay restaurants.
 A lazy walk on a weekend morning takes you through a wide array of restaurants lining both sides of the road.
 You will find noodle shops, bars and some fancy cafes offering Malay Fusion Food.
 I had breakfast at the famous Chong Choon Cafe which attracts a large local crowd for breakfast.
 I tried some local noodle dishes followed by a simple toast and egg brekkie.
 I liked the place as the food was nice and fresh and reasonably priced.

 Famous Chong Choon Cafe

-This area is predominantly budget hotels, cafes and shopping Malls.
 Top Court Food court offers great seafood and is open for dinners.
+I enjoyed a lavish meal on the weekend night where the food court was packed with local crowds.
+The seafood is great quality but some varieties of fish including pomfret is quite expensive.
 Food Court at Tun Juggah Shopping Center is also a great option for lunch.